lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 {: #Fig-SCHCCOAP2 title='Standalone CoAP end-to-end Compression/Decompression'}

 In the third example, {{Fig-SCHCCOAP3}}, shows the use of Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}}.
-In this case, SCHC needs two rulesets to compress the CoAP header.
-A first ruleset focused on the inner header.
+In this case, SCHC needs two Rules to compress the CoAP header.
+A first Rule focused on the inner header.
 The result of this first compression is encrypted using the OSCORE mechanism.
-Then a second ruleset compresses the outer header, including the OSCORE Options.
+Then a second Rule compresses the outer header, including the OSCORE Options.

 ~~~~